What is Impairment?

 - Asset as a part of a restructuring or held for disposal

-- Obsolescence or physical damage of the asset
+- Obsolescence or physical damage to the asset

 - Inability to bring in post-merger synergy benefits that were expected earlier